 Wee ones: Baby kangaroos start small, too.
 Who weighs more, a 5-pound wallaby or a 4-pound baby kangaroo?

-Little kids: If Scotty weighs 10 ounces and that shoe weighs 4 ounces, how much do they weigh together?
+Little kids: If you can fit 2 cute wallabies in each of your hands, how many can you hold all together?
 Bonus: One pound has 16 ounces in it.
 How many more ounces does the 10-ounce Scotty need to gain to weigh 1 pound?

 The sky’s the limit: If a growing kangaroo can hop 11 times as far as a wallaby and that’s 90 inches farther than the wallaby, how far can each one jump?